Coronavirus digest: Nobel prize ceremonies scaled back amid pandemic uncertainty | DW | 23.09.2021

 Meanwhile, Moderna Chief Executive Stephane Bancel said as vaccine production increased across the world, the pandemic could be over in a year.

-The death of a 16-year-old who received a dose of the BioNTech-Pfizer vaccine was linked to the shot but due to a prior blood clot condition, Brazil's health regulator Anvisa has said, concluding the investigation.
+The death of a 16-year-old in Brazil who received a dose of the BioNTech-Pfizer vaccine was linked to the shot but due to a prior blood clot condition, health regulator Anvisa has said, concluding the investigation.

 Last week, the federal government sought to halt vaccinations for adolescents while the fatality was being investigated as a suspected adverse event.
 However, several states have vowed to continue.